-The Samsung Odyssey G5 is a good budget gaming monitor.
-Like its sibling, the Samsung Odyssey G7, it has a 1440p resolution and is available in two sizes, a 27 inch and a 32 inch.
+The Samsung Odyssey G5 LC27G55T is a good budget gaming monitor with a 1440p resolution.
 It's better suited for a dark to moderately-lit room, as it has a high contrast ratio to produce deep blacks but doesn't get bright enough to overcome intense glare.
 It has a quick response time, high refresh rate, and low input lag, resulting in a smooth and responsive gaming experience.
 On top of that, it has FreeSync support and G-SYNC compatibility.
 Unfortunately, it has sub-par viewing angles and terrible ergonomics, so it isn't the best choice for co-op gaming or sharing content.
 Also, even though it supports HDR, it has a low peak brightness and can't display a wide color gamut.

 Overall, the Samsung Odyssey G5 is okay.
 It performs well enough to satisfy most gamers thanks to its quick response time, high refresh rate, and variable refresh rate support.
 However, it can't display a wide color gamut and doesn't get very bright, resulting in a mediocre HDR experience.
 Its large screen and high resolution are great for productivity, but it has terrible ergonomics and sub-par viewing angles, making it hard to adjust the monitor to your ideal viewing position or share your work with others.